I have read that the two most important days in a person’s life are the day they were born and the day they figure out why.

 To bring them into the mission and vision you created, it must be...

-On the 4th of July, not too long ago, my daughter and I ventured outside to watch the fireworks at a friends barbeque.
+Her name is Devyn, and on the 4th of July, not too long ago, my daughter and I ventured outside to watch the fireworks at a friends barbecue.
 We both hate loud noises (sparklers are more my speed), but did not want to miss the “people watching” opportunity.

 We sat in the back of my truck as this mix of adults and teens lit bottle rockets in the middle of the street.
 The adults modeled and taught the teens how to properly light the fuse at the bottom of the rocket and get out of the way.